nunobrum/PyLTSpice/doc/modules/read_steps.rst

 	print("Total number of measurements found :", data.measure_count)

-For more information, see :py:class:`PyLTSpice.log.ltsteps.LTSpiceLogReader`
+For more information, see :py:class:`spicelib.log.ltsteps.LTSpiceLogReader`